 1. A lead character who can't distinguish reality from fantasy, leading to ambiguity (is she really trying to kill me?
 Or is she coming onto me?
 Or am I just nuts?)

-2. A feeling of helpless dependence on the establishment gradually giving way to rebellion as said patriarchy collapses.
+2. A feeling of helpless dependence on the establishment gradually giving way as said patriarchy collapses.

 3. The "pod people" feeling, that those around you don't understand or are in on some massive conspiracy.
-They're all laughing at you, or planning to replace you with one of their own.
+They're all laughing at you, or planning to replace you.

 5. Feminist subtext!

-THE EXORCIST plays to nearly all these phenomena, as we slowly are made to realize the patriarchy has no clue how to tame the wild unconscious of a fatherless girl as she reaches the age of menstruation.
+THE EXORCIST plays to nearly all these phenomena, as we slowly are made to realize the patriarchy has no clue how to tame the wild unconscious of a fatherless girl as she reaches the age of menstruation and poltergeist projection.
 Ditto CARRIE (1976), where again a fatherless child (Sissy Spacek) has to deal with menstruation issues and the latent unearthly powers they bring.
 In EXORCIST, the single mom (Ellen Burstyn) is the hero; in CARRIE, the single mom (Piper Laurie) is the villain, and for my mind, CARRIE is the more painful of the two to watch, just because poor Carrie has nowhere to turn; not even home life can help, as her insane mom is waiting to dispense draconian punishments in the name of keeping Carrie's soul "pure."
 At least Ellen Burstyn in THE EXORCIST is, like, cool.
 But at the same time Carrie has her night of vengeance and dies to fight another day.
-The best poor Regan (Linda Blair) can hope for is a level seven memory wipe.
+All Linda Blair can hope for is a level seven memory wipe.

-Aside from devouring moms, devil children, and traumatic menstruation, the feminist heroines had to contend with their disbelieving, condescending husbands.
+Aside from devouring moms, devil children, and traumatic menstruation, feminist heroines had to contend with their disbelieving, condescending husbands.
 THE STEPFORD WIVES (above, 1975, from the novel by ROSEMARY scribe Ira Levin) finds Katherine Ross trying to avoid being replaced by a passive android after her robotics engineer husband moves them into a closed, flower-strewn upscale community.
 In THE SENTINEL (1977), fashion model Christina Raines is roped into becoming a zombie nun on behalf of those who would keep the demons in their place.
-Similarly, fashion photographer Faye Dunaway finds herself seeing through another pair of eyes--the killers!--in EYES OF LAURA MARS (1978), as a kind of punishment for her masculine fascination with violence.
-In short, women in these films find freedom from patriarchal conscription to be hard won and hard kept, and they often wind up even deeper in the shit for trying to be free (i.e. LOOKING FOR MR. GOODBAR, 1977), as if a darker form of slavery awaited those who reached beyond the white picket fence, the slavery of raw nature and pagan sacrifice.
+Similarly, fashion photographer Faye Dunaway finds herself seeing through the eyes of her would-be killer in EYES OF LAURA MARS (1978), as a kind of punishment for her masculine fascination with violence.
+In short, women in these 70s horror films find freedom from patriarchal conscription to be hard won and hard kept, and they often wind up even deeper in the shit for trying to be free (i.e. LOOKING FOR MR. GOODBAR, 1977), as if what awaits women who reach beyond the white picket fence is a freedom to succumb only to pagan sacrifice.

 A really cool and relevant TV movie, I think (my parents made me go bed before I could see the ending), that is currently unavailable on DVD, is THE DARK SECRET OF HARVEST HOME (1978) starring Bette Davis and a very young Michael O'Keefe and Rosanna Arquette.
 This one is awesome because it's not a patriarchy, but a matriarchy!
-The women rule things and make, um, adolescent boy sacrifices? to ensure the harvest?
+The women rule things and make, um, sacrifices? to ensure the harvest?
 You dig?
 Camille Paglia-style?
-We wouldn't see another good matriarchy movie for another couple decades with JOHN CARPENTER'S GHOSTS OF MARS (2001) so for god's sake, send the harvest home... to DVD!
+We wouldn't see another good matriarchy movie for another couple decades (i.e. JOHN CARPENTER'S GHOSTS OF MARS ) so for god's sake, send the harvest home... to DVD!
 Tell me you read this and I'm not just talking to a voice in my head from taking too much acid while watching... you know... the world turn like a worm through an empty skull socket universe!